FastRobot/chef_aws_demo/README.md

 Once you are happy with your tested changes, you can use a different cookbook to automatically deploy the sampleApp to EC2 instances that chef will provision for you, put into different secure subnets and register with an ELB for redundancy.

+Finally, there is an included cleanupLambda cookbook which sets up a lambda process to clean up chef objects for instances as they are terminated.

 ## Usage